dwjoyce/pythonbook/Walking along data.rst

     8
     9

 The test is whether the variable ``num`` is less than 10.
 We initially set it to 0, and every time we repeat the block of code, we add 1 onto it, and give it the same name.
 Eventually, it reaches 10, and the loop stops.
-Hopefully all very straightforward.
+Hopefully this is all very straightforward by now.

 However, Python has an easier way of repeating a block of code a set number of times (10 in this example).
 It is the ``for`` loop, and all it does is to step through a sequence such as a list.
 We have been working with lists in the previous two chapters.